Shanshan-IC/Shanshan-IC.github.io/_posts/2016-12-03-machine-learning-intro.md

 * Bootstapped SVM

-An awesome Tour of Machine Learning Algorithms was published online by [Jason Brownlee](http://machinelearningmastery.com/a-tour-of-machine-learning-algorithms/) in 2013, it still is a good category diagram.
+An awesome Tour of Machine Learning Algorithms was published online by [Jason Brownlee](http://machinelearningmastery.com/a-tour-of-machine-learning-algorithms/) in 2013.

 ![](/images/ML/datamingDiagram.png)